 Jan Becher produces this drink according to a traditional secret recipe, without adding any chemical preservatives, artificial colors or emulsifiers.
-Becherovka is an herbal liqueur that is produced by Jan Becher according to a secret recipe.
-There are no preservatives or colors added, and the liqueur is simply made of a special water that comes from spa town of Karlovy Vary, high-quality ethanol, natural sugar, and a secret but perfect mixture of herbs and spices.
+Becherovka is a herbal liqueur that is produced by Jan Becher according to a secret recipe.
+There are no preservatives or colors added, and the liqueur is made of a special water that comes from spa town of Karlovy Vary, high-quality ethanol, natural sugar, and a secret but perfect mixture of herbs and spices.
 Becherovka is so sought after that it has been called the “13th spring” at the spas at Karlovy Vary.

 Mattoni is the most well-known mineral water that is used throughout Czech.
 Pronounced “Matonka,” the water originates in a group of healing springs that lie near the town of Karlovy Vary.
 Mattoni, however, is not the only mineral water product that is produced in Czech.
-Other waters include Korunní, Bonaqua, Magnesii.
+Other waters include Korunní, Bonaqua, Magnesia.
 The chemicals in the water are said to be quite healthy and the minerals provide a variety of benefits to those who drink the water.

 While drinks from Czech are quite popular, there are several other delicacies that are a delicious addition to anyone’s palate.
 One of those delicacies is curd cheese, also called syrečky; the most popular being from the town of Olomouc.
 There have been records found that show the production of cheese curds back to the 16th century.

 The name Genuine Olomouc has been registered as an internationally protected designation of origin, and represents the only original cheese from Czech.
-Mr. Alois Wessel founded the company and has produced the cheese since the late 1800s.
+Mr Alois Wessel founded the company and has produced the cheese since the late 1800s.
 Nearly 2000 tons of this cheese is produced each year.

-Fat-free sour curd is the main ingredient that is used to make the cheese.
+Fat-free sour curd is the main ingredient that is used to make cheese.
 There are not any preservatives involved and one of the most important ingredients is salt, which adds to taste and helps to produce the cheese properly.
 It doesn’t have much fat and is packed full of protein and active cultures.

-Transportation and machinery
+Transportation and Machinery

 There are less than five motor vehicle manufacturers in the world that have been around for more than a century.
 Of those manufacturers, one is from Czech. Škoda was founded in 1895 with no purpose other than becoming a business that would sustain a family.
 The entrepreneurs, Laurin and Klement, started by creating bicycles and then moved on to motorcycles.
 By 1905, the duo became the first to create a Limousine.
 In the late 1920s, they merged with Škoda Plzen and mass production ensued.